Last updated on:

 Even when I used it with my NordicTrack, it definitely held its own in terms of vibration reduction.

 That kills a lot of the noise, and for that, it made it onto this list.
-The whole mat is also primarily non-absorptive.
+The whole mat is also primarily non-absorptive and easy to clean.

 I say primarily because it does retain a hint of discoloration even after you wipe it dry from sweat, but that fades pretty quickly.